 What tale is there to tell for a character best summed up with the phrase ‘solid backup’?
 Whilst fans of the Marvel Cinematic Universe clamoured for Black Widow to get her own movie, you’d be hard pressed to hear any hollers for the man behind firing explosive arrows really well.
 Yet with the current ‘no character left behind’ slate of Disney / Marvel releases, Hawkeye has now dropped from its nest to fluff its plumage.

-Clint ‘Hawkeye’ Barton (Jeremy Renner, Tag) has probably always had the least to do emotionally within the Avengers, permanently tied to whatever Black Widow was doing or otherwise being a family man.
+Clint ‘Hawkeye’ Barton (Jeremy Renner, Tag and Wind River) has probably always had the least to do emotionally within the Avengers, permanently tied to whatever Black Widow was doing or otherwise being a family man.

 Hawkeye the series picks up on his rather trite spate as the masked ‘Ronin’ in Avengers: Endgame in which he hunted down and murdered crime bosses post Thanos snap.
 Clint is forced to put his family Christmas plans on hold when the Ronin outfit resurfaces at a black market auction and brings with it a whole bunch of revenge-seeking baddies.